Salt versus potassium blood pressure debate

 Lifting new potatoesNew potatoes are rich in potassium; and much less fattening.

-There are conflicting opinions on potatoes but one of their virtues is that just one medium-sized spud contains 20% of the daily recommended allowance of potassium; if you use the water it was cooked in for making a soup or gravy.
+There are conflicting opinions on potatoes but one of their virtues is that just one medium-sized spud contains 20% of the daily recommended allowance of potassium; if you don't peel it and use the water it was cooked in for making a soup or gravy.

 For the home gardener though new potatoes are a gem; they have far more "resistant starch" which goes to feed the bugs in the colon instead of being turned into glucose.
+Nor do they need to be peeled.
 And because of all that potassium will certainly contribute to lower blood-pressure.

 Isometric exercises for lowering blood pressure

-Astonishing research that two simple isometric exercises for the quadriceps muscle[2] will lower both diastolic and systolic blood pressure by 6 to 10 points; enough for some people to go off medication.
+Astonishing research that two simple isometric exercises for the quadriceps muscle[2] will lower both measurements of blood pressure by 6 to 10 points; enough for some people to go off medication.

 Use about 80% of your leg power and hold for 45 seconds.